lnproxy/lnproxy/README.md

 ### https://github.com/lnproxy/lnproxy-client

-golang client for requesting and validating proxy invoices from relays
+Go client for requesting and validating proxy invoices from relays.